Code-Institute-Submissions/JUST-GYM/README.md

 We're going to provide some insight into the UX process here, focusing on the important who, what and how?

-Just Gym, as previously stated is an exercise gymnasium what's soul purpose is to provide an A Class service to men and women of all ages, to achieve a healthier lifestyle and overall mindset.
-People of the community who're looking to keep an active, healthy lifetsyle will be drawn to what Just Gym has to offer because of its engaging user-friendly website.
-Information about services, classes and contact details can all be found on the website as well as a beautiful portfolio containing some of our much loved clients.
+Just Gym, as previously stated is an exercise gymnasium what's sole purpose is to provide an A-Class service to men and women of all ages, to achieve a healthier lifestyle and overall mindset.
+People of the community who're looking to keep an active, healthy lifestyle will be drawn to what Just Gym has to offer because of its engaging user-friendly website.
+Information about services, classes and contact details can all be found on the website as well as a beautiful portfolio containing some of our much-loved clients.
 Carry on below and read some of Just Gym's user stories to get a feel for what people have been saying about Just Gym's new website.

 ---